quantumgardener/qg.blog/content/notes/Mediabank.md

 As soon as possible after the date and time of a file are confirmed correct during ingestion, the media is renamed.

-The process for handling uncertain dates is described in [[My Photo Dating Strategy for Uncertain Dates]].
+The process for handling uncertain dates is described in [[My photo dating strategy for uncertain dates]].
 ## File storage and backup
 Refer to [[My Backup Strategy]] for how digital assets and the database are backed up.